 Dundee, Michigan has played a major role in the lives of many of the Heiden, Rambow, Roggerman and Getty families since the early ancestors arrived from Germany and Ireland in the late 1800s.

-The village is nicknamed the "Hub of the Highways" due to the intersection of major historic thoroughfares within its boundaries (specifically present-day M-50 and U.S. Route 23).
+The village is nicknamed the "Hub of the Highways" due to the intersection of major historic thoroughfares within its boundaries (specifically present-day M-50 and the old U.S. Route 23).

-Many of the people in the four families lived in nearby Raisinville Township.
-From William and Mary Heiden's house on Dixon Road, it was about seven miles to Dundee.
+Many of the people in the four families lived in nearby Raisinville or Dundee Townships.
+From William and Mary Heiden's house at 8861 Dixon Road, it was about seven miles to Dundee.

 Distance from Dundee (miles)